PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 A NotITG port of [HURG's Noteskin-Workshop-Enchantment-V2 project for ITGMania](https://github.com/HURG-IIDX/Noteskin-Workshop-Enchantment-V2/tree/main).

-(An overview of the features in this workshop as well as some Previews can be seen in the Overview section below)
+(Scroll down to the Overview section for an overview of the features in this workshop, as well as some previews)

 # Installation
 - Install the noteskin by copying the 4 folders inside Enchantment - NotITG Port, and inside your NotITG game folder, paste them in NoteSkins/dance.
 These contain the base default variants of the Enchantment noteskin.